STUDENTS Policy

 with this District’s commitment, at-risk students will be identified by at

-least their ninth grade year, including students who transfer into the District
+least their ninth grade year, including students who transfer

-during ninth grade.
-In order to identify
+into the District during ninth grade.
+In

 1.